Celebrating Multicultural Queensland program

 Funding outcomes for multicultural events are expected to be announced by 31 October of each year.
 All applicants will be notified by email of their funding application outcome.

-All successful events are included in the Events Calendar.
-View the Events Calendar for information on upcoming events, festivals and celebrations.
+All successful events are included in the Events calendar – see the calendar for information on upcoming events, festivals and celebrations.

-Eligible applicants could apply for one-off funding of up to $20,000 per event, to be delivered in the 2023 calendar year.
+Eligible applicants could apply for one-off funding of up to $20,000 for events to be delivered in the 2024 calendar year that promote intercultural connections and inclusion by bringing together the people of Queensland to build an inclusive, harmonious and united community.

 Multicultural projects